yeorok/morphik-core/sdks/python/README.md

-# DataBridge
+# Morphik

-A Python client for DataBridge API that enables document ingestion and semantic search capabilities.
+A Python client for Morphik API that enables document ingestion and semantic search capabilities.

 ## Installation